 SOVEREIGN, ISM / SCIENCE PHOTO LIBRARY SOVEREIGN, ISM / SCIENCE PHOTO LIBRARY

 Brain damage due to a stroke.
-Coronal magnetic resonance imaging (MRI) scan showing damage (dark area, upper right) in the left hemisphere of a man's brain, caused by a stroke (cerebrovascular accident, CVA).
+Coloured coronal magnetic resonance imaging (MRI) scan showing damage (dark area, upper right) in the left hemisphere of a man's brain, caused by a stroke (cerebrovascular accident, CVA).
 The stroke caused hemiplegia (paralysis of one side of the body).
-This is a T2-weighted MRI scan of the brain, combined with 3D MRI scans showing the thalamus, central grey nuclei and ventricular system (all at centre).
+This is a T2-weighted MRI scan of the brain, combined with 3D MRI scans showing the thalamus (brown), central grey nuclei (orange) and ventricular system (green).
 A stroke is where the brain is damaged due to hypoxia (lack of oxygen).
 This is usually due to an interruption or other damage to the blood supply, such as a burst blood vessel or a clot blocking the blood flow to the brain.

 Model release not required.
 Property release not required.